WordPress Plugin Vulnerability Alerting

 You can also mass install a replacement plugin if the vulnerable extension has been abandoned and you need to swap it out entirely.

-When a plugin has no patch available
+What do you do when a WordPress plugin has no patch available?

 Sometimes a vulnerability gets disclosed before the author releases a fix.
 In that case: